FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Magento/Magento to Dynamics365 - Products & Prices/long-description.md

-This template process retrieves information of products and their prices from **Magento** and either inserts or updates them into **Dynamics365**.
+This template process retrieves information about products and their prices from **Magento** and either inserts or updates them into **Dynamics365**.
 Using this template, you can synchronize products and their prices from Magento to Dynamics365.

 ![Template](assets/Magento-to-Dynamics365-Products-Prices.svg)